Evolution of ageing: Germ line

 The first modern theory of mammal ageing was formulated by Peter Medawar in 1952.
 This theory formed in the previous decade with J. B. S. Haldane and his selection shadow concept.
-The development of human civilization has shifted the selective shadow as the conditions that humans now live in include improved quality of victuals, living conditions, and healthcare.
+The development of human civilization has shifted the selective shadow as the conditions that humans now live in include improved quality of food, living conditions, and healthcare.
 This improved healthcare includes modern medicine such as antibiotics and new medical technology.
 A few studies in Drosophila have shown that the age of expression of novel deleterious mutations, defines the effects they contribute on mortality.
 Overall, however; although their frequency increases, their effects and variation decreases with age.

 There is no theory that explains how these deleterious mutations affect fitness on different ages and the evolution of senescence.
 Their idea was that ageing was a matter of neglect, as nature is a highly competitive place.
 Almost all animals die in the wild from predators, disease, or accidents, which lowers the average age of death.
 Therefore, there is not much reason why the body should remain fit for the long haul because selection pressure is low for traits that would maintain viability past the time when most animals would have died anyway.
 Metabolic diseases come along due to the low demand for physical activity in modern civilization compared to times where humans had to forage in the wild for survival.
 With the selective shadow now shifted, humans must deal with these new selective pressures.

 Senescence is considered a by-product of physiology because our cell metabolism creates products that are toxic, we get mutations when we age, and we don't have enough stem cells that regenerate.
 Why did selection not find and favor mutations in ways that allow us, for example, to regenerate our cells, or to not produce toxic metabolism?
 Why did menopause evolve?
 Because selection is more efficient on traits that appear early in life.
 Mutations that have an effect early in life will increase fitness much more than mutations that manifest late.
 Most people have already reproduced before any disease manifest; this means that parents will pass their alleles to their offsprings before they show any fitness problems, and it is therefore "too late" for selection.